tymyrddin/red-basic/source/docs/trouble/Empire.md

-# Empire: cannot import name 'Mapping' from 'collections'
+# Empire cannot import name 'Mapping' from 'collections'

 The `Mapping` type was moved to `collections.abc` in Python 3.10.